coveooss/tgf/README.md

 default configuration.
 If not all configurable values are satisfied and you have an AWS configuration, it will then try to retrieve the missing elements from the AWS Parameter Store under the key '/default/tgf'.

-Configurable values are: docker-image, docker-image-version, docker-image-tag, docker-refresh, recommended-image-version, required-image-version, logging-level, entry-point, tgf-recommended-version.
+Configurable values are: docker-image, docker-image-version, docker-image-tag, docker-refresh, docker-options, recommended-image-version, required-image-version, logging-level, entry-point, tgf-recommended-version.

 You can get the full documentation at https://github.com/coveo/tgf/blob/master/README.md and check for new version at https://github.com/coveo/tgf/releases/latest.